HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 <em>The HAL Robotics Framework is composed of functionality modules.
 The installer lets you select the ones you wish to install.</em>

 [<img src="../../assets/images/01InstallerPackageLicenses.PNG">](../../assets/images/01InstallerPackageLicenses.PNG)
-<em>Each module is distributed with a corresponding EULA, please take notice of these elements before using the software.</em>
+<em>Each module is distributed with a corresponding End-User License Agreement (EULA), please take notice of these elements before using the software.</em>

 [<img src="../../assets/images/01InstallerProgress.PNG">](../../assets/images/01InstallerProgress.PNG)
 <em>Upon validation of the module selection, the installer will download and install each module and the corresponding dependencies.</em>